On the Tambara Affine Line: Introduction

-\begin{remark} When describing the prime ideals of an ordinary commutative ring $R$, it is often simpler to first compute the prime ideals in some simpler commutative ring $S$ under $R$, and then pull these prime ideals back to $R$.
-Our analysis of the prime ideals in the Tambara functors $\uA[C_p/C_p]$ and $\uA[C_p/e]$, as well as maps between them, relies on the same idea, where the simpler Tambara functor $S$ is obtained through the ``ghost construction" described below.
+\begin{remark} When studying the prime ideals of a commutative ring $R$, it is often helpful to consider a morphism $R \to S$ such that $\Spec(S) \to \Spec(R)$ is surjective, where the primes of $S$ are easier to describe.
+We use the same idea to study $\Spec(\uA[G/H])$, where the simpler Tambara functor is obtained through the \emph{ghost} construction described below.
 To see why mapping to simpler Tambara functors is necessary, the reader is invited to look ahead at the explicit description of $\uA[C_p/e]$ in \cref{Ex:AxGe}. \end{remark}

-As another example, when $G = C_p$ we compute the Nakaoka spectrum of the complex representation Tambara functor $\RU$, which at level $G/H$ is the ring of complex $H$-representations.
-This Tambara functor plays a central role as a motivating example in induction theory.
-Indeed, the study of transfers in $\RU$ gives a framework for stating and understanding results like the Artin induction theorem.
-From a topological perspective, $\RU$ arises naturally as the zeroth homotopy Tambara functor of genuine equivariant topological $K$-theory.
-The celebrated Atiyah--Segal completion theorem provides a connection between a (levelwise) completion of $\RU$ and Borel equivariant topological $K$-theory \cite{AtiyahSegal}.
+We also compute the Nakaoka spectrum of the complex representation Tambara functor $\RU$ when $G = C_p$.
+The Tambara functor $\RU$ contains the data of the complex representation rings of all subgroups of $G$, together with restriction, induction, and tensor-induction data.
+Thus, $\RU$ is of central importance in representation theory; it also appears as the zeroth homotopy Tambara functor of equivariant topological $K$-theory.

-Our calculation of the Nakaoka spectrum of $\RU$ relies on the linearization map $\uA \to \RU$.
-This is an isomorphism of $C_p$-Tambara functors if $p = 2$, but not if $p$ is an odd prime.
-Nevertheless, the linearization map surprisingly induces a homeomorphism of Nakaoka spectra for any prime:

 \begin{letterthm}[{\Cref{thm:RU}}] Let $G = C_p$ and let $\RU$ denote the complex representation ring Tambara functor.
 The linearization map $\uA \to \RU$ induces a homeomorphism of Nakaoka spectra $\Spec(\uA) \cong \Spec(\RU)$. \end{letterthm}